 Invite the children to respond to the Gospel.
+Jesus said in Matthew 10:32, "Everyone who confesses Me before men, I will also confess him before My Father who is in heaven."
 Record the names of any students who give their lives to Christ.
 If they do not already own a Bible, let the students know that they can receive one from the Children's Ministry office.